redhat-openstack/infrared/docs/source/plugins.rst

 InfraRed provides the ability to mark an argument in a specification file as 'required' using two flags:

 1. 'required' - A boolean value tell whether the arguments required or not. (default is 'False')
-2. 'required_when' - Makes this argument required only when the mentioned argument is given and has the exact mentioned value.
-(More than one condition is allowed with YAML list style)
+2. 'required_when' - Makes this argument required only when the mentioned argument is given and has the exact mentioned value for '==' or value is not equal for '!='.
+More than one condition is allowed with YAML list style.
+In this case the argument will be required if one of the conditions is true.

 For example, take a look on the ``plugin.spec`` ('Group C') in `Plugin Specification`_